 Read the best interview answers to this question here: "Why Should We Hire You?"
 Best Answers

 4. Why Did You Leave Your Last Job?

-This one can get tricky, especially if you didn’t parting ways with your last organization on the best of terms.
+This is one of the top phone interview questions, and it can get tricky, especially if you didn’t parting ways with your last organization on the best of terms.
 Don’t say anything that will make the new company question whether that same situation could make an encore appearance.